SwapnilSarvankar/Responsive-Block/README.txt

 This module is intended to aid Developer's and Designer's when working on Responsive design.

+P.S : Should not be used in a site with lot of blocks.

 Requirements
 =============
 Module functionality is implemented by using MediaCheck JS library